whitneyburton/portfolios/students/1606-back/jean-joeris/20161110-jean-joeris-m3.md

 #### To Brendan:
 You did a great job contributing well factored semantic code.
 I know you are an introvert and that is good.
 When you speak it carries more weight because of it.
 However, there were a few times when we were doing remote work where I didn't know what the status of your work was.
 It would have been nice if you had given an update, even if it was just saying you were still working.

+#### To Brian:
+You are an awesome person to work with.
+Your cool, level-headed attitude helped us stay on track through a very challenging project.
+Your math skills on stronger than it seems like you believe they are.
+I would encourage you to have faith in them, you did an excellent job handling some gnarly multi-variable calc.
+I am hugely appreciative of you being willing to wrap things up Wednesday and allowing me to speak at Boulder Ruby.

 ### Being a Community Member